RongiSA/Portfolio/README.md

 ## Work Experience
+**Workforce Specialist (_April 2024 - Present 2025_)**
+- Monitoring & Compliance – Track and ensure compliance with company policies, labor laws, and HR guidelines related to work violations.
+- Case Management – Investigate, document, and process HR-related violations, including attendance infractions, policy breaches, and misconduct cases.
+- Reporting & Analysis – Generate reports on violations, trends, and workforce behavior to support HR and operations in decision-making.
+- Process Improvement – Recommend and implement strategies to reduce violations and improve workforce discipline.
+- Employee Support & Guidance – Provide employees with guidance on company policies, issue notices, and assist in resolution processes.
+- This role requires strong analytical skills, attention to detail, and a firm yet fair approach to handling workforce-related compliance matters.

 **Real Time Analyst (_April 2018 - Oct 2022_)**
 - Identify call volume trends and average results on on a monthly and quarterly/seasonal basis
 - Analyze and manage site's volume to ensure service level are met